d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 Do you want to continue and remove 4 AMIs [y/N] ? :
 ```

-XXX For rollback purposes, you can keep a defined number of old images for each group of images ready to launch your applications in any case of failure.
+For rollback purposes, you can keep a defined number of old images.
 amicleaner provides this functionality by default, it will exclude `4` previous
 versions of currently used AMIs.
 You can override this behaviour by specifying the `keep-previous` argument.